Eshco93/dxlAPRS-SHUE/README.md

 ```
 python dxlAPRS-SHUE.py -h
 ```
-### 7. Adding the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) to your start script
+### 7. Adding the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) to your startup script
-When you are using [dxlAPRS](https://github.com/oe5hpm/dxlAPRS) then you are probably using a startup script in order to launch all the individual tools of the [dxlAPRS toolchain](https://github.com/oe5hpm/dxlAPRS).
-You might want to add the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) to this start script as well.
-More information about those startup scripts can be found in the [tutorial](https://www.dl1nux.de/wettersonden-rx-mit-dxlaprs/) by [Attila Kocis (DL1NUX)](https://www.dl1nux.de/).
+You might want to add the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) to the start script already mentioned in section [4.](https://github.com/Eshco93/dxlAPRS-SHUE#4-changing-parameters-for-udpbox) in order to launch it together with all the other [dxlAPRS tools](https://github.com/oe5hpm/dxlAPRS).
 Add the following line to the bottom of your startup script in order to launch the [dxlAPRS SondeHub Uploader Extension](https://github.com/Eshco93/dxlAPRS-SHUE) right after lanuching all the other [dxlAPRS tools](https://github.com/oe5hpm/dxlAPRS) (note that `<command>` is just a placeholder for the command as described in 6.)
 ```
 # dxlAPRS SondeHub Uploader Extension
 xfce4-terminal --minimize --title dxlAPRS-SHUE -e 'bash -c "<command>"' &